ylin92418/blemish-detection-tensorflow-2.0-FCN/README.md

 Please refer to `./dataset` for details on how to setup your own dataset

 #### Start your own training set
-simply input below comment in the directory
+simply input below command in the directory
 ```bash
 $ python3 train.py